jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 to roll against their un-augmented Concert skill.
 If used to cast a spell with the Resist Trait, it is this dice roll which targets must roll against to avoid the magic.

-Critical: As for a success, and in addition a miracle is not placed beyond use, spells consume no Magic Points and the first attack of any spiritual conflict is unopposed.
+**Critical**: As for a success, and in addition a miracle is not placed beyond use, spells consume no Magic Points and the first attack of any spiritual conflict is unopposed.

-64
-Alex Greene (order #3262370)                                                                             7
-         Success: The concert manages to retain its cohesion, the magic is cast or spiritual conflict begins.
+**Success**: The concert manages to retain its cohesion, the magic is cast or spiritual conflict begins.

-Failure: The concert collapses and nothing is achieved.
+**Failure**: The concert collapses and nothing is achieved.

-Fumble: The concert collapses and something very bad happens.
+**Fumble**: The concert collapses and something very bad happens.
 Roll on the appropriate Mishaps table.

 Once the concert ceases, any spells cast by the gestalt expire.
 Likewise, any entities